-Unlike the former ignorance of this small but essential question, the today’s business environment requires a serious approach to email details including the username.
-Since the Internet eliminated any borders regarding the commercial activity, the level of competition has increased wildly.
-As a result, any subtle and formerly unremarkable detail can be a decisive factor causing a success or failure.
+Unlike the former ignorance of this small but essential question, today’s business environment requires a serious approach to email details including the username.
+Since the Internet eliminated any borders regarding commercial activity, the level of competition has increased wildly.
+As a result, any subtle and formerly unremarkable detail can be a decisive factor causing success or failure.
 For this reason, we are glad to introduce ten rules of choosing an appropriate email account accompanied with professional email address examples.

 Rule 1: Domain Reflects Your Credibility

-Although the words “google” and “outlook” are associated with prominent companies, they seriously lack uniqueness since anyone can create an email account using these resources.
+We are all used to communicating in Gmail, which is one of the best email tools so far.
+But although the words “google” and “outlook” are associated with prominent companies, they seriously lack uniqueness since anyone can create an email account using these resources.
 The preferred option involves a one-of-a-kind domain name that corresponds to the name of your company.
 It is not necessary to be familiar to a recipient of your email.
 However, an exceptional title after the “at” sign is the hallmark of business email format.

 Let’s compare two professional email address examples: firstname.lastname@example.org and email@example.com.
 It is likely that the latter option is more appealing than its regular analog.